Program Leaders

 Youlim Kim

-Youlim is a 4th year PhD candidate in Microbiology and Immunology working in Dr. Manuel Amieva’s lab.
+Youlim is a current PhD candidate in Microbiology and Immunology working in Dr. Manuel Amieva’s lab.
 She graduated from Duke University with a B.S. in Biology, a minor in Chemistry, and a Certificate in the Arts of the Moving Image.
-Youlim’s research is focused on understanding the role Helicobacter pylori plays in gastric pathogenesis and whether disease progression benefits the microbe.
+Her research is focused on understanding the role Helicobacter pylori plays in gastric pathogenesis and whether disease progression affects the microbe.
 Outside of research, Youlim loves getting involved in organizations and communities at Stanford such as the Stanford Biosciences Student Association, the Graduate Life Office, and XTRM Kpop Dance.
 She is always down to try new foods, binge-watch television shows, and play with everyone’s pets.

 McKay Mullen